Azure-Samples/aks-workload-identity/README.md

-# AKS Workload Identity - Sample
+# AKS Identities for KeyVault - App Samples

 This sample creates an AKS Cluster, and deploys 5 applications which use different Azure Active Directory identities to gain secured access to secrets in different Azure Key Vaults.
 Each application uses a slightly different authentication method, and with different scopes of access.